BIG Boating Infrastructure Grant Program

 Details

-This federal grant program provides funding to develop and renovate boating facilities targeting guest recreational boats twenty-six feet and larger.
+This federal grant program provides funding to develop, renovate, or plan for boating facilities targeting guest recreational boats twenty-six feet and larger.
 Grants also may be used for boater education.

 Grant Application Schedule